ReedMerrill/sampleReddit/README.md

 )
 ```

 This function is the default implementation of a snowball sampling frame used by sampleReddit.
-It that starts with a list of subreddits as seeds.
+It starts with a list of subreddits as seeds.
 It then identifies posts from those subreddits, and users who have commented on those posts in order to generate a snowball sample of Reddit users.[^1]

 In the example above the function will collect the usernames of everyone who commented on any of the top 3 posts in the "politics" and "news" subreddits from the past year.
 The function returns two things: